hanyu-2563/Pomodoro-Timer-preview/README.md

 - Customizable work, short rest and long rest durations
 ## Usage
 1. Install the dependencies:

-pip install -r requirements.txt
+$ pip install -r requirements.txt

 2. Run the timer:

-python timer.py
+$python timer.py

 3. When the work timer is on, do your work.
 When the short rest timer is on, take a short break.
 When the long rest timer is on every 4 cycles, take a longer rest.
 4. The timer will automatically switch between states, and prompt you when it's time to work/rest.
 ## Customization